-Or maybe your battery has been removed from a vehicle – you could just be storing the battery while your summer toy has been put away for the winter, or ensuring that your RV batteries are good to go … whatever the reason, it’s important to understand that even disconnected, your battery will lose charge.
+Or maybe your battery has been removed from a vehicle.
+You could just be storing the battery while your summer toy has been put away for the winter.
+Or perhaps you are ensuring that your RV batteries are good to go.
+Whatever the reason, it’s important to understand that even when disconnected, your battery will lose charge.

-The simplest solution all-round is to attach a battery maintainer to it – just keeping the battery topped-up to the minimum charge level, without over charging it, because that can be just as damaging.
+The simplest solution all-round is to attach a battery maintainer to it.
+Just keeping the battery topped-up to the minimum charge level, without overcharging it, because that can be just as damaging.

 The Best Car Battery Maintainer

-This battery maintainer comes with two connectors – a regular alligator clip style and the proper ring terminals should you want to make the connection more permanent, and a ‘quick connect’ harness for harder to reach areas.
+This battery maintainer comes with two connectors – a regular alligator clip style and the proper ring terminals should you want to make the connection more permanent.
+It also has a ‘quick connect’ harness for harder to reach areas.

-It’s worth remembering that most of these chargers or maintainers won’t give you the instant 10-minute boost to get a car started, this one is no exception – a full charge (battery dependent) could take between 24 – 36 hours.
+It’s worth remembering that most of these chargers or maintainers won’t give you the instant 10-minute boost to get a car started.
+This one is no exception.
+A full charge (battery dependent) could take between 24 – 36 hours.

 The Schumacher SC1319 battery maintainer is the ideal accompaniment for a motorcycle, ATV or boat.
-It automatically detects and switches between 6V and 12V – no worries in remembering to switch it over.
-It also has built-in reverse polarity detection and micro-processor controlled multistage charging.
+It automatically detects and switches between 6V and 12V.
+No worries in remembering to switch it over.
+It also has built-in reverse polarity detection and microprocessor-controlled multistage charging.

 Once charged, it will switch over to float mode monitoring, keeping the lead-acid battery at optimum charge levels.
 Rated at 1.5A, it will need a number of hours to fully charge a battery from a completely drained state.

-Included in the box are heavy duty alligator clips and ring terminal leads.
+Included in the box are heavy-duty alligator clips and ring terminal leads.
 For the money, it’s the best cheap battery maintainer.
 Complete with a 2-year warranty.

-This cheap unit does come with three levels of protection built-in – over charge, reverse polarity and short-circuit.
+This cheap unit does come with three levels of protection built-in – overcharge, reverse polarity and short-circuit.
 Aside from its protection, the BLACK+DECKER BM3B includes alligator clips, battery terminal rings and 12DC accessory lead for easier charging.

-Optima make some of the best vehicle batteries in the business, so it’s no surprise that their charger and maintainer is also a quality product.
+Optima makes some of the best vehicle batteries in the business, so it’s no surprise that their charger and maintainer is also a quality product.
 Thanks to their built-in health mode, the device automatically maximizes battery performance and lifetime.

 The Optima Digital 400 uses a ‘hybrid LED’ battery charging gauge, and charges a 12V only battery with 1.5A.
-A neat touch with the Optima is that it can recover a battery right down to 1.25V – not many will pull back a battery from the brink of death like that.
+A neat touch with the Optima is that it can recover a battery right down to 1.25V.
+Not many will pull back a battery from the brink of death like that.

 There are alligator clamps and ring terminals included and attached, it has a 3-year warranty.